john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![The Interpreter: Exiting](../../resources/terminal_4_exit.png)

 So, that's the interpreter.
-It's free, easy to use, comes standard with Python, and will be nearly exactly the same no matter what computer you are on.
+It's free, easy to use, comes standard with Python, and will be nearly exactly the same on all computers.

-**PRO TIP**: If you really want to learn Python, I recommend using the Python interpreter instead of a calculator from day one.
+**PRO TIP**: If you really want to learn Python, I recommend using the Python interpreter instead of a calculator, starting now.
 It will help you get used to the language basics.
-And after a little while you'll realize how much more powerful Python is than any calculator you've ever had.
+And it is vastly more powerful than any calculator.

 ### Python Scripts/Programs

-The Python interpreter above has a serious limitation.
+The Python interpreter has a serious limitation.
 Once you close the Python intepreter you lose all your work.
 What if you write some code that you want to use again tomorrow?
 You will want to save your work.
 That is where Python scripts come into play.

 To execute Python code as a script or a program, we first need to create a plain text file and give it the extension ".py".
-The classic example is I create a plain text file and add the text:
+The classic example is to print "Hello, World!" to the screen.
+To do so, I create a plain text file and add the text:

     print("Hello, world!")

-And then I save the file with the name "hello_world.py":
+And I save the file with the name "hello_world.py":

 ![Python Programs: hello world code](../../resources/program_2_enter_text.png)

-Now I can run the program from my command line by type `python hello_world.py`:
+Now I can run the program from my command line by typing `python hello_world.py`:

 ![Python Programs: hello world printed](../../resources/program_3_execute.png)